Need advice about keeping your home warm, heating it safely or struggling to pay bills?

 Public Health runs the Warm Homes service for free advice and information on ways to reduce heating costs and stay warm in your home.
 For advice call the First Contact Plus team on 0116 305 4286 or click on the ‘Make a referral’ button at the top of this page.

-Residents can benefit from tailored advice by telephone, post and in some circumstances a home visit by the Warm Homes Officer providing free energy saving items such as LED light bulbs, radiator reflectors, chimney balloons and much more.
+Residents can benefit from tailored advice by telephone, email, post and in some circumstances a home visit by the Warm Homes Officer.
+Residents requiring support through a home visit may be offered free energy saving items where appropriate.

 Get support with:

 - Checking energy tariffs – are you paying more than you need to on your energy bills?

 - Energy debt management and help to clear it

 - Accessing subsidies offered by your energy supplier

 - Support for vulnerable residents